burnpiro/erdem.pl/content/posts/2019/2019-08-07-Can-JSON.Parse-be-performance-improvement/Can-JSON.parse-be-performance-improvement.md

 test with JSON.parse: 702 ms.
 ```

 Clearly `JSON.parse` is the slowest of them, and by some margin.
-Why should you even consider using it instead of spread then?
+Why should you even consider using it instead of spread?

 ## Not so obvious behavior of V8 engine